StackStorm/st2contrib/README.md

 Name | Description
 ---- | -----------
+NewRelicHookSensor | Sensor which watches for alerts from the NewRelic legacy API.
-NewRelicHookSensor | Sensor which watches for alerts from NewRelic.
+NewRelicHookSensor | Sensor which watches for alerts from NewRelic API.

 #### Actions